Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_cli/getting_started_with_snowflake_cli.md

 ### Overriding connection details

-There are plenty of use cases where you may want to override connection details without editing **config.toml**.
+There may be instances where you might want to override connection details without directly editing **config.toml**.
 You can do this in one of the following ways:

 1. Using connection flags in CLI commands
 2. Using environment variables